In the Beginning was Football

 So, the League brought forth fantasy teams.

-And it came to pass, that fans could root for their team, or another team against their team, or multiple teams, or the odd allotment of players from various teams against players from the same team.
+And it came to pass, that fans could root for their team or the other team, or another team against their team or multiple teams, or the odd allotment of players from various teams against players from the same team.
 Because you can’t spell Team without “me”.

 “…and the casting of lots.”